-- Endpoint detection and response (EDR) in block mode provides added protection from malicious artifacts when Microsoft Defender Antivirus is not the primary antivirus product and is running in passive mode.
-EDR in block mode works behind the scenes to remediate malicious artifacts that were detected by EDR capabilities.
+- Endpoint detection and response (EDR) in block mode provides added protection from malicious artefacts when Microsoft Defender Antivirus is not the primary antivirus product and is running in passive mode.
+EDR in block mode works behind the scenes to remediate malicious artefacts that were detected by EDR capabilities.

 How does Atech implement Endpoint Security?